Today's mortgage rates rise, but 15-year terms hold firm as lowest rate | May 17, 2023

-Check out the mortgage rates for May 17, 2022, which are largely down from yesterday.
+Check out the mortgage rates for May 17, 2023, which are mixed from yesterday.
 (Credible)

-Based on data compiled by Credible, mortgage rates for home purchases have fallen for three key terms and remained unchanged for one other term since yesterday.
+Based on data compiled by Credible, mortgage rates for home purchases have risen for two key terms, fallen for one term, and remained unchanged for another since yesterday.

 To find great mortgage rates, start by using Credible’s secured website, which can show you current mortgage rates from multiple lenders without affecting your credit score.
 You can also use Credible’s mortgage calculator to estimate your monthly mortgage payments.

 Based on data compiled by Credible, mortgage refinance rates remained unchanged across all key terms since yesterday.

 - 20-year fixed-rate refinance: 5.875%, unchanged